Freelancing or Freelancer has become one of the most discussed subjects on the internet. Yet, many unclarified things remain.

 If you closely look at the mentioned categories, they are more or less based on your creativity.
-If you are not that much creative, don’t give up.
+If you are not that creative, don’t give up.
 There’s always a place to start.

 3. Find a place to sell your skills as a freelancer

-Do your homework freelancer!
+Do your homework, freelancer!
 Try to find yourself a better marketplace to sell your skills.

 And all these social platforms are pretty much better ways to reach out to your next job offering.

-5. No communication, No success (necessary tools)
+5. No communication, no success as a freelancer

-If you were to become a freelancer, you should have to have a way to communicate with your clients and some tools that are essential to get the day to day jobs done.
+If you were to become a freelancer, you should have to have a way to communicate with your clients and some tools that are essential to get the day-to-day jobs done.

 The first thing you need is an email account.
-Yes, an email account is a MUST have.
+Yes, an email account is a MUST-have.
 I’d prefer to have a Gmail account, Google’s legendary mail service.

-And Gmail will give you the access to Google Docs as well.
+And Gmail will give you access to Google Docs as well.
 One Gmail account will unlock a whole bunch of utilities that are super essential to get yourself to a profound freelancer.

 Go there and check for yourself.
 You’ll see.

 Don’t just rely on the 5 points I highlighted above.
-There are lots of things to consider if you want to be a successful freelancer.
+There are many things to consider if you want to be a successful freelancer.